powerhouse-inc/powerhouse-docs/docs/academy/05-Launch/03-RunOnACloudServer.md

-# Run Your Powerhouse Project on a Cloud Server
+# Run Your Powerhouse Project on a EC2 instance

 ## Tutorial Workflow